 Malware for sale

-Unfortunately, personal data, credit cards, and social media accounts are not only what’s for sale on the Dark Web.
+Unfortunately, personal data, credit cards, and social media accounts are not the only thing for sale on the Dark Web.
 It turns out, malware is also easily available.
 Those who purchase malware do so in order to install it on compromised systems and use it for activities like cryptomining or for accessing account details.
 The price of malware on the Dark Web depends on the target country and the quality of the malware.
-Prices are as low as $70 and can reach up to $6000, but apparently no matter the cost, it’s almost always a positive return on investment for cybercriminals.
+Prices start as low as $45 and can go up to $5500.
+But no matter the cost, it’s seems to be almost always a positive return on investment for cybercriminals.
 According to PrivacyAffairs, a hacker can steal thousands of dollars per 1000 installations.

 Three tips to protect yourself and your accounts